-Test the vacuum system for leakage routinely, as directed in the preceding Inspection and Testing Schedules.
+Test the vacuum system for leakage routinely, as directed in the preceding INSPECTION and TESTING SCHEDULES.

-- 1) Clean the face of each vacuum pad as previously directed (see Vacuum Pad Maintenance: Cleaning). - 2) Apply the lifter to a clean, smooth, nonporous surface.
-The surface should be flat or possess no more curvature than the lifter is designed for (if any). - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge, place the power switch in the "off" position ( ) and leave the pads attached to the surface. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.
+- 1) Clean the face of each vacuum pad as previously directed (see VACUUM PAD MAINTENANCE: Cleaning). - 2) Apply the lifter to a clean, smooth, nonporous surface.
+The surface should be flat or possess no more curvature than the lifter is designed for (if any).
+When the pumping cycle is completed, the vacuum level should register above 16" Hg [-54 kPa] on the vacuum gauge (if not, see VACUUM SWITCH ADJUSTMENT to follow). - 3) After the vacuum pump stops running, leave the pads attached to the surface and place the power switch in the "off" ( ) position, to interrupt the energy flow from the battery. - 4) Monitor the vacuum gauge: The vacuum level should not decrease by more than 4" Hg [-14 kPa] in 10 minutes.